rachaellynn/rails_zestimator/readme.md

-== README

-A home price estimate in rails using the zillow api
+A home price estimator in rails using the zillow api